 Market research is the fuel that propels products, services, and even ideas.
-In fact, market research might even be more important than the fuel metaphor, since crashing a campaign or initiative is more severe than sputtering at the gate.
+In fact, market research might also be more important than the fuel metaphor, since crashing a campaign or initiative is more severe than sputtering at the gate.
 As award-winning social media scientist and author Dan Zarrella once said, “Marketing without data is like driving with your eyes closed.”

 Unfortunately, nagging myths about market research often stall and crash brands as they navigate shifting times full of digital breakthroughs and sophisticated audiences.